IanBoyanZhang/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 Each of our increments to `shared_val` really consists of three operations: a read of `shared_val`, an increment of `shared_val`, and a write to `shared_val`.
 When our two threads try and perform these operations at the same time, they can interleave in nasty ways that give us unexpected results.
 Consider a simple example where our threads take turns updating `shared_val`.

 First, thread 1 reads `shared_val`, then increments it, then writes the value back to memory.
 Sometime later, thread 2 performs the same 3 operations (uninterrupted), and this goes back and forth until each thread increments `shared_val` 2^16 times.
 Sounds great!
 We would expect the final value to be 2^16 + 2^16 (2^17).
-Now let's consider another scenrio where the threads do not politely take turns.
+Now let's consider another scenario where the threads do not politely take turns.

 First, thread 1 reads `shared_val`.
 Then, thread 2 reads `shared val`.
 Next, thread 1 increments the value it read, followed by thread 2 incrementing the value it read.
 Finally, both threads write the value they incremented to memory, and this set of steps repeat until each thread performs 2^16 increments.
 What is the value now?
 2^16, not 2^17!
-Let's substitute in some values to make this make this more clear.
+Let's substitute in some values to make this more clear.

 Let's start with `shared_val = 0`.
 First, both threads read `shared_val`, and find a value of `0`.
 Next both threads increment this value to `1`.
 Finally, both threads write the value `1` to memory.
 Each thread performed an increment, but the final value of `shared_val` doesn't reflect this because of the interleaving!